All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 For patients who want a more permanent solution, autologous fat transfer involves harvesting fat from another area of your body (typically the abdomen or thighs) and injecting it into the face.
 This provides natural-looking volume restoration using your own tissue.
 Results can be long-lasting, though some of the transferred fat is reabsorbed in the first few months.

 Fat transfer is a surgical procedure requiring local or general anesthesia and has a longer recovery time than injectable fillers.
-It is also more expensive, typically $3,000 to $8,000.
+It's also more expensive, typically $3,000 to $8,000.

 Radiofrequency and Ultrasound Skin Tightening

 Devices like Ultherapy (focused ultrasound) and Morpheus8 (radiofrequency microneedling) stimulate collagen remodeling and can tighten loose skin.
-These are not as dramatic as fillers for addressing volume loss, but they can improve skin laxity and texture.
+These aren't as dramatic as fillers for addressing volume loss, but they can improve skin laxity and texture.
 They work best as complementary treatments alongside volume restoration.

 Putting It in Perspective